Ca5parAD/Bittensor-Subnet-DCA/README.md

 ## Prerequisites
 - Python 3.8+
 - Bittensor library
-- A configured Bittensor wallet with TAO (testnet or mainnet)
+- A configured Bittensor wallet with TAO

 ## Installation
 Clone the repo: